IDEA-Research/hana/dataset/README.md

 ## Dataset Setup
 The following datasets should be prepared before training.

-**Note that if you only want want to run experiments on one specific dataset, you can focus on the setup for that and skip the rest.**
+**Note that if you only want to run experiments on one specific dataset, you can focus on the setup for that dataset and skip the rest.**

 The data directory tree follows the format:
 ```